ellysh/video-game-bots/InGameBots/process-memory-access.md

 ## Open Process

-There is [`OpenProcess`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms684320%28v=vs.85%29.aspx) WinAPI function that allows you to get a [**handle**](https://msdn.microsoft.com/en-us/library/windows/desktop/ms724457%28v=vs.85%29.aspx) of the process with specified [**process identifier**](https://en.wikipedia.org/wiki/Process_identifier) (PID).
+There is [`OpenProcess`](https://msdn.microsoft.com/en-us/library/windows/desktop/ms684320%28v=vs.85%29.aspx) WinAPI function that allows to get a [**handle**](https://msdn.microsoft.com/en-us/library/windows/desktop/ms724457%28v=vs.85%29.aspx) of the process with specified [**process identifier**](https://en.wikipedia.org/wiki/Process_identifier) (PID).
 When you known a process's handle, you can access process's internals for example process's memory via WinAPI functions.

 All processes in Windows OS are special kind of objects.
 Objects are high-level abstractions for OS resources, such as a file, process or thread.
 All objects have an unified structure and they consist of header and body.
 Header contains meta information about an object that is used by [**Object Manager**](https://en.wikipedia.org/wiki/Object_Manager_%28Windows%29).
 Body contains object-specific data.

 Windows [**security model**](https://msdn.microsoft.com/en-us/library/windows/desktop/aa374876%28v=vs.85%29.aspx) is responsible for controlling ability of a process to access objects or to perform various system administration tasks.
-The security model requires a process to have special privileges for accessing another process with `OpenProcess` function. [**Access token**](https://msdn.microsoft.com/en-us/library/windows/desktop/aa374909%28v=vs.85%29.aspx) is an object that allows you to manipulate of security attributes of a process.
+The security model requires a process to have special privileges for accessing another process with `OpenProcess` function. [**Access token**](https://msdn.microsoft.com/en-us/library/windows/desktop/aa374909%28v=vs.85%29.aspx) is an object that allows to manipulate of security attributes of a process.
 The access token can be used to grant necessary privileges for usage `OpenProcess` function.

 This is a common algorithm of opening target process with `OpenProcess` function: